Life so far

 19. I played a key role in mainstreaming anti-slavery in a major UN migration and livelihoods programme in Myanmar.

-21. I published my 2nd novel – Some Service to the State about how an enquiry into the fate of a missing girl exposes the damage caused by partition to modern Ireland.
+21. I published my 2nd novel – Some Service to the State about the damage caused by partition on modern Ireland.

 23. I’ve been an expert witness in over 200 trafficking cases.